jdswinbank/voevent-notes/docs/receiving.rst

 The VTP standard does not provide for a way to select which events you
 receive: brokers distribute all events received to all of their subscribers.
-That's ok as long as the volume of events remains relatively low and the subscribers are all willing to get their hands dirty writing scripts locally to extract the information they want.
+That's OK as long as the volume of events remains relatively low and the subscribers are all willing to get their hands dirty writing scripts locally to extract the information they want.
 Ultimately, though, it's more efficient for subscribers to be able to select only those events they are interested in